evanhearne/ds-assignment-1/README.md

 ### Update constraint (if relevant).

-[Briefly explain your design for the solution to the PUT/Update constraint
++ Constraints are in place for both the `Customer` and `Stock` API to perform `userId` checks to ensure only the user who added the entry can modify/delete the entry using either PUT or DELETE requests.

-- only the user who added an item to the main table could update it.]
++ When users make GET requests for both the `Customer` and `Stock` API, the response body is filtered such that it won't contain the `userId` field for security.

 ### Translation persistence (if relevant).